-Shenandoah NP encompasses over 300 square miles of Blue Ridge Mountains VA.
+Shenandoah NP encompasses over 300 square miles of the Blue Ridge Mountains in VA.
 Skyline Drive runs for 105 miles right along the crest of them before turning into the Blue Ridge Parkway.

 Awesome hikes here include the 5-mile Dickey Ridge Loop, the 7.2-mile Marys Rock via the Pinnacle (which includes the park’s most beautiful section of the Appalachian Trail), and the 5.2-mile Whiteoak Canyon Falls trail (which passes six large waterfalls).

 A Virginia Mountains vacation spot for the well-to-do in the 1920s, Shenandoah is also home to historical lodges like Skyland, Big Meadows Lodge, and Lewis Mountain Cabins.